jonathanrauch/MiniPools-iOS/mini-pools-ios/INSTRUCTIONS.md

     - PoolModel.
     - ContributionModel.

-- View controllers corresponding to all screens (create and edit share the same one).
+    - View controllers corresponding to all screens (create and edit share the same one):
+      - `HomeViewController.swift`.
+      - `PoolViewController.swift`.
+      - `PoolFormViewController.swift`.

 __NOTE:__ Any obvious code paths that need to be implemented according to your architecture, are marked with an `// IMPLEMENT` comment.
 Just search for it.